Death industry reaps grim profit as Japan dies

 As for Lastel's Teramura, he's pushing ahead with expansion plans.

-He refuses to divulge, however, exactly where it is in case any NIMBY neighbors get wind of what he is up to and try to kill his latest corpse hotel.
+He refuses to divulge, however, exactly where it is in case any NIMBY neighbours get wind of what he is up to and try to kill his latest corpse hotel.

 (Editing by Michael Flaherty and Lincoln Feast)